aws-samples/aws-ai-qna-bot/docs/Technical Information.md

 ## CFNLambdaRole (Bootstrap Stack)

-Deletes the objects from S3 to allow the bucket to be deleted when the stack is deleted
+*Deletes the objects from S3 to allow the bucket to be deleted when the stack is deleted*

 ## CFNLambdaRole (QnABot Stack)

 ### CFNLambda

-A custom CloudFormation resource:
+*A custom CloudFormation resource*

-Deploys APIGateway resources
+- Deploys APIGateway resources

-Creates and manages Cognito Identity Pools
+- Creates and manages Cognito Identity Pools

-Updates ElasticSearch resource
+- Updates ElasticSearch resources

-Creates LexBot
+- Creates LexBot

 S3 –  Unzips assets stored in S3

-CloudFormation will not recognize that a referenced zip file for a Lambda has changed using our deployment process.
-This creates a new S3 version of the object.
+*CloudFormation will not recognize that a referenced zip file for a Lambda has changed using our deployment process.
+This creates a new S3 version of the object.*

-Deletes contents of the bucket when QnABot is uninstalled so the bucket can be deleted
+- Deletes contents of the bucket when QnABot is uninstalled so the bucket can be deleted

 ### ExampleWriteLambda

-This lambda contains a collection of lambda hooks for QnABot and a custom resource to create the example documents.
+*This lambda contains a collection of lambda hooks for QnABot and a custom resource to create the example documents.*

 ### EXTUiImportLambda

-Custom CF resource that expands resources for custom extensions packages - in the Imports section of Tools
+*Custom CF resource that expands resources for custom extensions packages - in the Imports section of Tools*

 ### VersionLambda

-Reads version of file based on CF parameter
+*Reads versions of file based on CF parameter.
+It forces CF to recognize a new version of the Lambda code so it will update the resource*

 ## ESProxyLambdaRole

 ### ESProxyLambda

-Processes user’s questions through a pipeline – used mostly in Content Designer
+*Processes user’s questions through a pipeline – used mostly in Content Designer*

-Reads settings from SSM Parameter Store
+- Reads settings from SSM Parameter Store

-Processes question with Comprehend (see above)
+- Processes question with Comprehend (see above)

-Translates questions and answer if necessary (see above)
+- Translates questions and answer if necessary (see above)

-Uses Kendra FAQ feature (see above)
+- Uses Kendra FAQ feature (see above)

-Supports “Rebuild Lex” functionality
+- Supports “Rebuild Lex” functionality

-Uses KMS  to decrypt sessions encrypted by the quiz functionality
+- Uses KMS  to decrypt sessions encrypted by the quiz functionality

 ### ESCleaningLambda

-Scheduled job to expire metrics data from ElasticSearch
+*Scheduled job to expire metrics data from ElasticSearch*

 ### ESCFNProxyLambda

-Proxies requests from API Gateway to ElasticSearc
+*Proxies requests from API Gateway to ElasticSearch*

 ### ESQidLambda

-Designed to just return a question ID – may be used by guided navigation package – research whether it is deprecated
+*Designed to just return a question ID – may be used by guided navigation package – research whether it is deprecated*

 ### ESQueryLambda

-Same functionality as ESProxyLambda used mostly at runtime
+*Same functionality as ESProxyLambda used mostly at runtime*

 ### UtteranceLambda

-Returns slot types from the LexBot
+*Returns slot types from the LexBot*

 ## ESLoginLambdaRole

 ### ESLoggingLambda

-Sends events to ElasticSearch using Firehose
+*Sends events to ElasticSearch using Firehose*

 ## ExampleLambdaRole

 ### ExampleJSLambdaQuiz

-Showcases using QnABot for quizzes
+*Showcases using QnABot for quizzes*

-KMS for encrypting questions - The quiz lambda sends the answer in a session attribute, and we didn't want people cheating by looking inside the session attribute.. we use KMS to encrypt it.
+- KMS for encrypting questions - The quiz lambda sends the answer in a session attribute, and we didn't want people cheating by looking inside the session attribute.. we use KMS to encrypt it.

-Example of creating custom functionality using JavaScript.
+- Example of creating custom functionality using JavaScript.
 It is not used by QnABot

 ### ExamplePythonLambda
 ### ExamplePythonLambdaConnect

-demonstrates how QnABot can be asked by a user for a live agent based phone callback
+*demonstrates how QnABot can be asked by a user for a live agent based phone callback*

 ### ExamplePythonLambdaFeedback

-Thumbs Up/Thumbs Down support
+*Thumbs Up/Thumbs Down support*

-Uses a KMS/CMK to encrypt messages before sending them to Firehose
+- Uses a KMS/CMK to encrypt messages before sending them to Firehose

 ### ExamplePythonLambdaNext

-Demonstrates branching questions – going to the next step in a branched workflow
+*Demonstrates branching questions – going to the next step in a branched workflow*

 ### ExamplePythonLambdaPrevious

-Demonstrates branching questions – going to the next step in a branched workflow
+*Demonstrates branching questions – going to the next step in a branched workflow*

 ### ExamplePythonLambdahello

-This lambda contains a collection of lambda hooks for QnABot and a custom resource to create the example documents.
+*This lambda contains a collection of lambda hooks for QnABot and a custom resource to create the example documents.*

 ### ExampleS3ListPhotoLambda

 ### ExampleLambdaRole

 ### ExampleJSLambdaHook

-This lambda contains a collection of lambda hooks for QnABot and a custom resource to create the example documents.
+*This lambda contains a collection of lambda hooks for QnABot and a custom resource to create the example documents.*

 ## KendraCrawlerRole

-### KendraCrawler
+### KendraCrawlerLambda
+*Supports indexing web pages*

-Reads settings from ParameterStore
+- Reads settings from ParameterStore

-Dynamically changes the EventBridge KendraCrawlerRule based on a setting
+- Dynamically changes the EventBridge KendraCrawlerRule based on a setting

-Creates custom Kendra Data Source and indexes web pages
+- Creates custom Kendra Data Source and indexes web pages

 ## ExtensionLambdaRole

-This role will be used for all “extensions” to the question processing pipeline.
-Currently we have the Lambda(s) below configured
+*This role will be used for all “extensions” to the question processing pipeline.
+Currently we have the Lambda(s) below configured*

 ### KendraFallback

-When enabled, if a question cannot be answered via the ElasticSearch query, QnABot searches the configured Kendra index(es)
+*When enabled, if a question cannot be answered via the ElasticSearch query, QnABot searches the configured Kendra index(es)*

-Uses XRay for request tracing
+- Uses XRay for request tracing

-When configured via the PublicOrPrivate CF parameter, it is attached to a VPC
+- When configured via the PublicOrPrivate CF parameter, it is attached to a VPC

-Translates questions and answers between English and the users’s native language
+- Translates questions and answers between English and the users’s native language

 ### EXTCustomPyHook

-Sample custom python Lambda hook
+*Sample custom python Lambda hook*

 ## S3ListLambdaRole

 ### ExampleS3ListLambda

-Some of our samples embed images.
-ExampleS3ListLambda provides endpoints to the images in S3 via APIGW
+*Some of our samples embed images.
+ExampleS3ListLambda provides endpoints to the images in S3 via APIGW*

 ### S3ListLambda

-Users can import example files in the Content Designer stored on S3.
-This Lambda returns the URL of the API Gateway S3 proxy request to retrieve the file.
+*Users can import example files in the Content Designer stored on S3.
+This Lambda returns the URL of the API Gateway S3 proxy request to retrieve the file.*

 ## ExportRole

 ### ExportStepLambda

-Used as part of the export questions functionality.
+*Used as part of the export questions functionality.*

 ## KendraSyncRole

 ### KendraSyncLambda

-Syncs curated questions stored in ElasticSearch to Kendra FAQ
+*Syncs curated questions stored in ElasticSearch to Kendra FAQ*

-Reads settings from ParameterStore
+- Reads settings from ParameterStore

-Reads JSON FAQ file from S3
+- Reads JSON FAQ file from S3

-Syncs JSON FAQ file to Kendra FAQ
+- Syncs JSON FAQ file to Kendra FAQ

-When calling Kendra to sync FAQs, a role needs to be passed to the command to allow access to S3.
+- When calling Kendra to sync FAQs, a role needs to be passed to the command to allow access to S3.
 This role needs “iam:passRole” permission

 ## TranslateRole
 ### TranslateLambda

-used to managed importing Translate Custom Terminologies
+- Used to managed importing Translate Custom Terminologies
 ## ConnectRole
 ### ConnectLambda

-Supports the Connect wizard.
+- Supports the Connect wizard.

-processes and writes locally stored Connect Call Flows to S3
+- processes and writes locally stored Connect Call Flows to S3

-Lambda Write permission (Not needed – SIM created in open source backlog)
+- Lambda Write permission (Not needed – SIM created in open source backlog)

 ## FullfillmentLambdaRole

 ### FullfillmentLambda

-Orchestrates processing pipeline for questions and answers
+*Orchestrates processing pipeline for questions and answers*

-Lex (See services section)
+- Lex (See services section)

-Lambda Write – calls other Lambdas
+- Lambda Write – calls other Lambdas

-Comprehend (see Services section)
+- Comprehend (see Services section)

-Kendra (see Service section)
+- Kendra (see Service section)

-S3
+- S3

-DynamoDB (see Services section)
+- DynamoDB (see Services section)

-Parameter Store (see Services section)
+- Parameter Store (see Services section)

 ## ImportRole

 ### ImportStartLambda

-Starts the import question and answer process
+*Starts the import question and answer process*

 ### ImportStepLambda

-Supports the import question process in the Content Designer
+*Supports the import question process in the Co*tent Designer*

-Reads the question file from S3
+- Reads the question file from S3

-Writes a status file that is retrieve via an API GW S3  Proxy
+- Writes a status file that is retrieve via an API GW S3  Proxy

 ## LexBuildLambdaRole

 ### LexBuildLambda

-Generates additional NLP training data for Lex using questions from questions added via the content designer
+*Generates additional NLP training data for Lex using questions from questions added via the content designer*

-Reads questions from ElasticSearch to rebuild Lex model
+- Reads questions from ElasticSearch to rebuild Lex model

 ### LexBuildLambdaPoll

-Polls Lex service to determine build completion status
+*Polls Lex service to determine build completion status*

-Stores status file in S3 read by API GW S3 proxy endpoint.
+- Stores status file in S3 read by API GW S3 proxy endpoint.

 ### LexBuildLambdaStart

-Starts Lex Rebuild process
+*Starts Lex Rebuild process*

-Stores status file in S3 read by API GW S3 proxy endpoint
+- Stores status file in S3 read by API GW S3 proxy endpoint
 ## LexProxyLambdaRole

 ### LexProxyLambda

-Proxies Lex requests from API Gateway to Lex
+- Proxies Lex requests from API Gateway to Lex

 ### LexStatusLambda